 We would love to hear how you did, or will do, if you try alkaline water to manage your symptoms.
-For those of you that have had success or failure using alkaline water in the past, let us know by commenting in the question box below this article.
+For those of you that have had success or failure using alkaline water in the past, let us know by emailing us at firstname.lastname@example.org.
 If you want to try alkaline water to manage your symptoms, here are our recommendations:

 When should you drink the alkaline water?

 Drink the alkaline water in place of other liquids any time 1-hour before and 1-hour after meals.

 What about during meals?